norruljannah/web-joms/README.md

 Joms is a web for the user or customer to rent a car.
 In addition, user also can book a specific driver if they want.

 The features:

-1.Register and Login
+1. Register and Login
-2.Update Profile
+2. Update Profile
-3.Rent Car
+3. Rent Car
-4.Book Driver
+4. Book Driver
-5.Feedback
+5. Feedback
-6.Point and Reward
+6. Point and Reward